lefteriskat/mlops_project/reports/README.md

 >
 > Answer:

 As we stated in the previous question, we used hydra to keep track of the hyperparameters through config files.
 Each time the experiment was run, the respective hyperparameters were saved in the folder with the specific data and hour of the experiment.
 We ensured that our experiments were deterministic, by for example specifing the random seed in Pytroch and random state in the function train_test_split from the sklearn library.
 We further run an experiment with specified hyperparameters a couple of times and checked that the model weights and biases were the same, implying that we achieved reproducibility of experiments.
+To reproduce an experiment one would have to train the model with the hyperparameters specified in the coresponding config file.

 ### Question 14